ktravers/ktravers.github.io/_posts/2015-03-29-remote-true-is-magic.md

 end
 ```

 Now that we're using `remote: true`, we don't want to render a view; we want to execute a jQuery function of our choosing.
 So we replace the `render` command and with `respond_to` instructions for each format we want our controller to serve.
-Here, our controller can serve html AND Javascript responses to the ajax success function.
+Here, our controller can serve html AND JavaScript responses to the ajax success function.

 ### Step 3: Add `create.js.erb` file